Make sure you have installed the Snake CI add-on and configured at least one Snake Runner.

 git add snake-ci.yaml git commit -m "Integrate Snake CI" git push origin

-During the 2nd step, you will get the direct link to the pipeline created by your latest commit.
+During the 2nd step, Git will print the direct link to the pipeline created by your latest commit.
 You can also find this pipeline by navigating to the Pipelines menu in the sidebar of your Bitbucket repository.

-The pipeline is started already and you will see all the jobs related to the stages described in your configuration file.
+By this point, the pipeline has already been started.
+You will see all the jobs related to the stages described in your configuration file.

 Click on a job and watch its logs.
 If everything is going well, the pipeline will finish with status completed, otherwise, it will be failed.